-Clutch

-- See the manufacturer's instructions for handling and operating the clutch. - WARNING!If the clutch output shaft is rotating (e.g. in multiple engine installations where other engines are running) the clutch can, under its own power, be drawn to engaged position.
+Clutch - See the manufacturer's instructions for handling and operating the WARNING clutch.
+Always secure the clutch in WARNING If the clutch output shaft is rotating (e.g. in multiple engdisengaged position if there is ine installations where other engines are running) the clutch can, a risk of the output shaft under its own power, be drawn to engaged position.
 THIS CAN CAUSE INJURY and engine damage.
-Always secure the clutch in disengaged position if there is a risk of the output shaft starting to rotate.
+Always secure starting to rotate. the clutch in disengaged position if there is a risk of the output If the engine is started shaft starting to rotate. during e.g. service work, there is a SERIOUS RISK OF INJURY